Kaspiysk

+Geography

 Climate

 Kaspiysk has a cold semi-arid climate (Köppen climate classification: BSk).

 History

 The city is one of the newer urban centers in Dagestan.
 It began in 1932 as a worker's encampment, servicing the needs of the nearby naval diesel engine manufacturer, Dagdizel.
 At the time, it was called Dvigatelstroy (Дви́гательстро́й), based upon the Russian word for "engine".
 During World War II, the site saw much growth due to the war effort, and became a center for major arms producers.
 In 1947, the settlement received the status of a city, and was given its current name, reflecting its location on the shores of the Caspian Sea.

-Chechen Wars

 On November 16, 1996, 68 people were killed in a Chechen bomb attack targeting an apartment.

 On May 9, 2002, 43 people were killed after a bombing during a Victory Day Parade.